corb555/YMLEditor/docs/readme.md

 ## Features

-**SettingsWidget** provides a Widget for displaying and editing fields.
+**SettingsWidget** provides a Widget for displaying and editing config file fields.
 You simply list the fields with their config key and the widget you want for each (line_edit, text_edit, label, combo-box).
 You can also add a regex for data entry validation.
 The SettingsWiget and YamlConfig  will read the config file, display the fields for editing, and then save the data.